 Classic journalism education, including books by Walter Lippmann, Thomas Jefferson, John Peter Zenger, Edward R. Morrow, Walter Cronkite, and others who firmly believed in freedom of the press and intellectual freedom, were often well known to working reporters and were applied in daily reporting.
 Reporters trained in old-school methods were also aware of their responsibility as journalists and the role of a free press.
 This is why freedom of the press has been defined as one that “consists of the right to publish with impunity, truth, good motives and for justifiable ends,” as quoted in the book, Freedom of the Press from Zenger to Jefferson.

-All this was accompanied by a carefully orchestrated by the false claim of a “liberal media” conspiracy even when it was clear that monopoly capitalism in the media was driven by conservatives.
+All this was accompanied by a carefully orchestrated false claim of a “liberal media” conspiracy even when it was clear that monopoly capitalism in the media was driven by conservatives.

 What Happens When the Press Fails To Do Its Job